 Hi, my name is Erik.
 I own a brand agency called Focus Lab.
-I enjoy writing, speaking, and coaching about things I’ve learned along the way.
+I enjoy writing, speaking, and coaching around the theme of movement.
+Whether you're trying to start moving, move faster, or move in a better direction, movement is the key.
 I currently have two spots available if you'd like to learn more about coaching.

 This is one of the first books I read in the leadership or personal growth category.
 It was a great intro to that type of learning for me.
 For some, the teaching-by-parable approach may feel cheesy.
 I don’t mind it, though, so I enjoyed the book.
 That said, the concepts and lessons of this book are very easy and quick to consume and understand.
 That is to say, the story isn’t a necessity to consider the ideas.
 It’s one of the shortest books you’ll find on the topic, though.
 So I think it’s still worth the read even if parables aren’t really your thing.